The answer to the question, ‘where do I start?’ with money

 Yes, I said that dreaded word: Budget.
 It sounds about as appealing as a garden salad without dressing but let me reframe it for you – instead of thinking about deprivation now, think of it as investing in your future, sacrificing what you could buy now so that you can spend that money on something more meaningful in the future.

 Whether or not you succeed at a budget is based on how you stick to it.
 Which is why it’s really important to keep tabs on your spending, even after you’ve put the budget in place, to see if you can thrive under the budget you’ve set or if you need to adjust it a bit so it’s sustainable for your lifestyle.
 You can document your spending in a physical diary, an excel spreadsheet or save time and use a budgeting app to do the hard work for you, so you can focus on changing your habits for the better.
-It’s really important to select an app that suits your needs and your personality – if you want to jump into the first step today, jump over to this article on the best budgeting apps, pick one and start your first day of managing your money.
+It’s really important to select an app that suits your needs and your personality – jump onto find your best budget app so that you can start putting your money on autopilot.
 You’ll love the great feeling that comes with monitoring how your spending habits change over time in a way that puts more money towards your future self.

 Now you’ve maximised what you earn, I want you to now look at what you owe.